-CHEMICAL ETIOLOGY FACTORS.
+CHEMICAL ETIOLOGI FACTORS.
 3 hours of lectures exercises+seminar: 4 hours Disorders caused by the action of chemical etiological factors (endotoxins and exotoxins).
 Endogenous and exogenous intoxication.
 Endogenous and exogenous intoxications.
 Ways of entry of exotoxins into the body; mechanism of action of toxins.
 Stages of biotransformation of xenobiotics.
 Acute and chronic poisoning.
-The student should know: The student should know: How does intoxication occur (endogenous and How intoxications occur exogenous) • The difference between endogenous and exogenous Basic principles of the detoxification process intoxication Examples of intoxications (exogenous and • Mechanisms of biotransformation of toxins in the liver (detoxification and bioactivation)
+The student should know: How does intoxication occur (endogenous and exogenous) Basic principles of the detoxification process Examples of intoxications (exogenous and The student should know: How intoxications occur The difference between endogenous and exogenous intoxication Mechanisms of biotransformation of toxins in the the most important endogenous and exogenous intoxications